 Valerie Walden, One Hundred Years of Violoncello: A History of Technique and Performance Practice, 1740-1840 (London: Cambridge University Press, 2004), 209.

-La Via dates the use of the term ‘violoncello’ by composers active in Rome to the 1695 publication of Gasparini’s Cantate Op.
-I.8 Scarlatti’s interest in pairing
+La Via dates the first use of the term ‘violoncello’ by composers active in Rome to the 1695 publication of Gasparini’s Cantate Op.
+I.8

 SVEN HOSTRUP HANSELL, Orchestral Practice at the Court of Cardinal Pietro Ottoboni, «Journal of the American Musicological Society», XIX, 1966, pp. 398-403: 399; gives